GSA/cio.gov-redo/_pages/committees-and-cops/cloud-infrastructure-cop.md

 ---
 title: Our Team and Leadership
-subtitle: CIO Council - Cloud and Infrastructure Community of Practice
+subtitle: Cloud and Infrastructure Community of Practice
 layout: page
 permalink: /about/members-and-leadership/cloud-infrastructure-cop/